-There is a good chance you grew up thinking it was completely normal to spray your lawn for dandelions every year, for your county to frequently spray the ditches for weeds, or for your city workers to drive by periodically to spray the weeds that always manage to creep through the cracks in sidewalks.
+There is a good chance you grew up not giving a second thought to spraying your lawn for dandelions every year, for your county to frequently spray the ditches for weeds, or for your city workers to drive by periodically to spray the weeds that always manage to creep through the cracks in sidewalks.

 How about sprinkling powder to kill ants throughout your yard?
 Or whipping out your bug killer at the first sign of a spider?